a-n-rose/a-n-rose.github.io/_posts/2018-09-26-english-speech-to-ipa.md

 ### Table 2: MFCC values (columns 0 - 39) with additional necessary information.
 ![Imgur](https://i.imgur.com/7dVuL6n.png?1)

 The data were collected with Python scripts and saved in a SQL database.
+The purpose of this experiment was to serve as a test round.
+Therefore, I only collected a total of 100 recordings, which worked out to be appx.
+5 minutes of speech data.
 For code relevant for these tasks, please see <a href="https://github.com/a-n-rose/language-classifier/blob/master/english_speech_to_ipa/collect_speechdata.py">'collect_speechdata.py'</a> for the functions, <a href="https://github.com/a-n-rose/language-classifier/blob/master/english_speech_to_ipa/sql_data.py">'sql_data.py'</a> for how I saved/loaded data, and <a href="https://github.com/a-n-rose/language-classifier/blob/master/english_speech_to_ipa/collect_IPA_MFCC_English_tgz.py"> 'collect_IPA_MFCC_English_tgz.py'</a> for the main module.

 ## Step two: combine data/prep data for training models